brhuang18/Trackhack/README.md

 The data is unavailable as an NDA was signed with tracfone.

-This is the zip submission of 9417-brhuang.
-This outlines what is each file contains.
+This outlines what each file contains.

 code.ipynb: main pipeline to clean the data, train the model and get predictions.
 This file does not contain any data exploration.